bparanj/crystal/electronics/book/ideal-component.md

 From the TRIZ perspective, an ideal LED (Light Emitting Diode) would be designed according to the principle of *Ideality*, maximizing useful functions while minimizing negative effects, resource usage, and complexity.

 For an LED, the key considerations are:

-- **Primary function**: Emit light efficiently when an electric current flows through it.
+- Primary function: Emit light efficiently when an electric current flows through it.
-- **Harmful effects**: Real LEDs have limitations such as heat generation, limited lifespan, color degradation over time, efficiency losses, and sensitivity to current and voltage fluctuations.
+- Harmful effects: Real LEDs have limitations such as heat generation, limited lifespan, color degradation over time, efficiency losses, and sensitivity to current and voltage fluctuations.

 An ideal LED in TRIZ terms would:

 - Emit light with perfect efficiency, converting 100% of the electrical energy into light without any heat generation or energy loss.
 - Produce a consistent, stable light output with no degradation in brightness or color over time, regardless of usage conditions.
 - Be able to emit any desired color or spectrum of light without requiring multiple LEDs or color filters.